 Web Stories are fast-loading full-screen tappable pages.
 Check out my latest web stories here!

 They tell a full story through video, images, animation, and text.

 A Google Web Story differs from an Instagram Story, Pinterest Idea Pin, or Snapchat because it can be shared and embedded anywhere!
 It also doesn't disappear after a certain time duration.

 Web Stories are evergreen and live forever!

 Benefits of Web Stories for Bloggers

 In the last few years, stories have become very popular across almost all social media platforms.
 Why?
-Because they are short, immersive, and snackable.
+Because they are short, immersive, and bite-sized.